Skip to content

 Pipelined Lambdas (pipe)

-A pipe lambda is a Moore machine — outputs always go through flops.
-The number of pipeline stages is written as an argument to the pipe keyword, in the same [N] position used by stage[N]:
+A pipe lambda is a fixed-latency pipeline with at least one stage.
+The number of pipeline stages is written as an argument to the pipe keyword, in the same [N] position used by stage[N]; N must be positive.
+A zero-cycle block is comb, not pipe[0].

 The three forms behave as follows: